Aconcagua Gear List

 Buffs

 Two buffs with UV protection.
-A stretchy tubular piece of UV-resistant fabric, offers protection from sun, light wind, dust, and cold temperatures for your neck and mouth.
+A stretchy tubular piece of UV-resistant fabric offers protection for your neck and mouth from the sun, light wind, dust, and cold temperatures.

 Buffs